-Growth shall be directed to the Settlement Areas conceptually identified on Schedule A. Local municipalities shall define the limits of Settlement Areas in their official plans.
-Where a Settlement Area is not an incorporated municipality the limit of the Settlement Area shall be the urban development boundary established in the local Plan.
+Growth shall be directed to the Settlement Areas noted in Section 2.3.2 Growth Management Hierarchy and conceptually identified on Schedule A. Local municipalities shall define the limits of Settlement Areas in their official plans.

 Local municipalities shall develop Growth Management Strategies and Settlement Capability Studies as parts of their official plans to rationalize the type, amount, location and timing of growth and development and to establish the basis for the provision of the services and the necessary infrastructure.